Relianco/invoiceninja.github.io/source/en/self-host-troubleshooting.md

 #### Unable to update with webui behind reverse proxy

-For users that are unable to update with the webui, try increasing the timeout with your reverse proxy.
-Timeouts differ and depend on hardware.
+If you're unable to update using the Admin portal, try increasing the timeout with your reverse proxy.
+Timeouts differ depending on hardware.
-For example, a working HAProxy configuration on old hardware (Virtualized Xeon E2677v2, DDR3 memory) is as follows:
+For example, a working HAProxy configuration for Invoice Ninja in a container on older hardware Xeon E2677v2, DDR3 memory, SSD storage is as follows:

 ```
 frontend SNI
-    ...
+    #...the rest of config
     timeout client              30s
     timeout http-keep-alive     120s
     timeout http-request        120s

 backend billing.example.com_ipvANY
-    ...
+    #...the rest of config
     timeout connect             30s
     timeout server              30s
     retries                     3